ASAP Committee on Cultural Competency Members

 Deirdre Rice-Reese, Committee On Cultural Competency Chair • Samaritan Village

-David Caba, Committee On Cultural Competency Co-Chair • Good Sheppard Services
+David Caba, Committee On Cultural Competency Co-Chair • Good Shepherd Services

 Zoraida Diaz, Cultural Diversity Committee Secretary • OASAS